Small businesses involved in government contracting find themselves excluded from opportunities because of FAR sole source justification contracts.

 Sole source justification projects are alive and well.
 However, the federal government does make mistakes.
 Therefore, government contractors should be aware of the underlying laws.

-For help in a bid protest that challenges an agency’s FAR sole source justification letter under the Competition in Contract Act, call Watson’s bid protest lawyers for immediate help.
+For help in a bid protest that challenges an agency’s FAR sole source justification letter under the Competition in Contract Act and FAR 6.302-1, call Watson’s bid protest lawyers for immediate help.
 Call -866-601-5518.
 FREE INITIAL CONSULTATION